-Zetron supports open standards by developing products that are open-standards compliant.
-Zetron is also involved in many of open-standards organizations, including, but not limited to those listed below.
+Zetron supports open standards both by developing products that are open-standards compliant and by advocating for open standards.
+Zetron also participates in many open-standards organizations, including P25, DMR, and TETRA.

-Digital mobile radio (DMR) is a globally available, open digital radio standard that was developed by the European Telecommunications Standards Institute (ETSI) for professional mobile radio users.
-The Digital Mobile Radio Association is a global organization that is focused on making DMR the most widely supported digital radio standard for the business world.
+Digital mobile radio (DMR) is a digital-radio open standard that was developed by the European Telecommunications Standards Institute (ETSI) for professional mobile radio users.
+The Digital Mobile Radio Association is a global organization that focuses on making DMR the most widely supported digital radio standard for the business world.

 Terrestrial Trunked Radio (TETRA) is an open standard developed by the European Telecommunications Standards Institute (ETSI).
 The TETRA standard defines a series of open interfaces, as well as services and facilities that enable independent manufacturers to develop infrastructure and terminal products that can fully interoperate with each other.

-Zetron is an active member of TETRA associations across the world, including the TETRA Critical Communications Association (TCCA) and the Australian TETRA Forum.
+Zetron is an active member of TETRA associations throughout the world, including the TETRA Critical Communications Association (TCCA) and the Australian TETRA Forum.

 Zetron's AcomNOVUS and DCS-5020 Digital Console System both support connectivity to TETRA networks.